 I recall spending around two weeks to produce the above figure.
 Content-wise, the figure was constructed in only a short while; it was the little details that took me most of the time.

-Over the years, I’ve witnessed numerous versions of such schematic images in publications related to DNA/RNA structures.
+Over time, I’ve witnessed numerous versions of such schematic images in publications related to DNA/RNA structures.
 While looking similar, the schematics differ subtly in the magnitude, orientation and relative scale of illustrated parameters.
 To the best of my knowledge, only 3DNA provides a pragmatic approach to generate the base-pair schematic diagrams consistently.

 To make the schematics more readily accessible, I’ve reproduced a high resolution image (in png format) for each of the 14 parameters shown above.
 You are welcome to pick and match the diagrams as necessary without explicitly contacting us for permission.
 If you use any of them in your publications, please cite the 3DNA NAR03 and/or NP08 paper(s).